bynkchan/ACG-Group-Project/README.md

 ## Introduction
-Our group has decided to render a simple detective themed scene for our nal project.
+Our group has decided to render a simple detective themed scene for our final project.
 As we are a group of three with limited background in game design, web design, and otherwise interactive computing, we have decided to keep our tasks focused to the scope of this course.
 That is, each of us will contribute to this project by rendering one component of the scene.
 The detective scene will